LDMX-Software/ldmx-software.github.io/docs/Alternative-Photo-Nuclear-Models.md

 mySim.photonuclear_model = MyModel()
 ```

-Where `'ClassName'` matches the namespace and type name that you registered with `DECLARE_PHOTONUCLEAR_MODEL` and `'ModuleName'` is the name of your module (same as you used in the CMake configuration).
+where `'ClassName'` matches the namespace and type name that you registered with `DECLARE_PHOTONUCLEAR_MODEL` and `'ModuleName'` is the name of your module (same as you used in the CMake configuration).

 ### ConstructGammaProcess

 This is the only member function of `simcore::PhotoNuclearModel` you have to implement yourself.
-It takes a `G4ProcessManager`.
+It takes a `G4ProcessManager` that you use to register new processes with Geant4.
 This function is responsible for creating a `G4HadronInelasticProcess` with the name `"photonNuclear"` (the name matters since other parts of ldmx-sw relies on this being the name of the PN process).
 The process needs to have one `G4HadronicInteraction` registered with valid energy range and a cross section dataset.
 For the latter, there is a default implementation you can use in the `PhotoNuclearModel` class called `addPNCrossSectionData(G4HadronInelasticProcess*) const`;

 A typical implementation would look like the following